AT&T Wireless Services: Cellular One

-Purchase by AT&T Corp.
+Purchase by AT&T Corporation

 In 1994 the merger of the two companies was completed when AT&T purchased the rest of McCaw Cellular for $11.5 billion, at that time the second largest merger in US history, second only to the RJR Nabisco takeover documented in Barbarians at the Gate.
 The merger was completed in late 1994, creating AT&T Wireless Group, which was at that time the largest cellular carrier in the US.
 AT&T kick-started their cellular division with 2 million subscribers.
 As a result of the merger, Craig McCaw became one of AT&T's largest shareholders, but he refused to sit on the Board of Directors because he couldn't stand long meetings.
 McCaw left daily operations to focus on Teledesic, passing control of AT&T Wireless to James Barksdale, and then Steve Hooper when Barksdale left for Netscape.

 Hooper, a long time McCaw Cellular executive, was tapped by AT&T to be the CEO of the newly acquired division.
 Under his direction, AT&T Wireless grew to be the nation's largest cellular provider by the end of 1997, at which point Hooper and many of the remaining McCaw era executives departed.
 By 1999 and 2000 the cellular industry began to consolidate and Verizon Wireless and Cingular Wireless became the first and second-largest national carriers.

 The year 1999 also brought John D. Zeglis as chief executive in October, followed a few months later by Dan Hesse's departure, who had been head of the division since 1997.
 Over the next year and a half, all six McCaw regional presidents left the declining company.